Dimiterdapp/unity-quiz/README.md

-# UnityQuiz
+# unity-quiz
-This is Quiz game made using Unity.
+This is 2d-quiz game made using Unity.
 Project is made with help from Unity realesed tutorial for beginners, it is for education purpose.

 # Project Includes
 - Points score